ycpcs/cs320-spring2016/assign/assign09.md

 # Individual Project Deliverables

-There are three deliverables for your individual project (which you proposed in [Assignment 2](assign02.html)).
+There are two deliverables for your individual project (which you proposed in [Assignment 2](assign02.html)).

 ## Report